Protecting 182 million wireless customers from harm

 — Kate Hopkins, Vice President, AT&T

 AT&T is dedicated to providing its 182 million wireless customers with secure, reliable and frictionless communications.
 With 10 million transactions occurring every second, staying ahead of fraudsters — from robocalls and texts to gaming and identity theft — requires harnessing the power of data and AI to stop attacks before they happen.
 But AT&T’s legacy on-premises architecture created infrastructure complexity and failed to deliver the innovation needed for an optimal customer experience.
 By modernizing their data infrastructure in the cloud with Databricks Lakehouse, AT&T was able to implement a unified approach to data and AI.
-They now have over 100 ML models in production that better protect customers and their business, using real-time data and automatic alerts and recommendations to arm employees across AT&T’s operations.
+They now have over 100 ML models in production that better protect customers and their business, using real-time data, automatic alerts and recommendations to arm employees across AT&T’s operations.
 With a unified Lakehouse for data and AI, AT&T has already significantly reduced fraud, and has a robust roadmap to deliver more data-driven solutions that will help to democratize AI across the business.

 Outgrowing a legacy on-premises data architecture